kartverket/automatisk-generalisering/setup_guide/vs_code_setup.md

 ### 2. Configure VS Code to Use ArcGIS Pro's Python Interpreter

 - In VS Code select the python interpreter used.
 Press ***(Ctrl+Shift+P)*** and search for `"Python: Select Interpreter"`
-- If the python interpreter used by ArcGIS Pro is not suggested Select `"Enter interpreter path..."` and use the path you founs previously.
+- If the python interpreter used by ArcGIS Pro is not suggested Select `"Enter interpreter path..."` and use the path you found previously.
 Select the python.exe file, and then press "Select interpreter"

 ### 3. Reload VS Code
 - To apply these changes, you may need to reload VS Code.
 Close and re-open VS Code to make sure the changes are loaded in correctly.